hwchen/keyring-rs/README.md

 It can be used to explore how the library is used.
 It can also be used in debugging keyring-based applications to probe the contents of the credential store.
-When run in "singly verbose" mode (-v), it outputs the retrieved credentials on each `get` run.
-When run in "doubly verbose" mode (-vv), it also outputs any errors returned.

 The `ios` library is a full exercise of all the iOS functionality; it's meant to be loaded into an iOS test harness